laberintomyrron/FINAL-PROJET-RC-CAR/README.md

 | Chassis | RC car frame | 1 |
 | Jumper wires | Connections | — |

->  _Update this table with the exact parts you used._

 ---

 ##  Wiring / Schematics

 See the [`schematics/`](./schematics/) folder for full wiring diagrams.

-> _Tip: Tools like Fritzing or KiCad work great for documenting your circuit._

 ---